Skip to main content

 Talk to a Boat Accident Attorney at GJEL

-We invite you to call 1-855-508-9565 or email lawfirm@gjel.com to speak with an experienced boating accident attorney at GJEL if you or a loved one has been injured in a boating accident.
+We invite you to call 1-855-508-9565 or email lawfirm@gjel.com to speak with an experienced boating accident attorney at GJEL if you or a loved one have been injured in a boating accident.
 We provide free consultations, and we’re paid only when we win your claim.
 You’ll pay no fees if we don’t obtain a verdict or settlement for you.

 Please visit the Contact Us page to find our local office nearest you.
 Contacting us does not create an attorney-client relationship.